Sibghatullah-Laghari/mediconnect/DEPLOYMENT.md

 Before deploying MediConnect, verify the following:

-* Secure environment variables are configured.
+* Secure environment variables are properly configured.
 * HTTPS is enabled.
 * The database is not publicly accessible.
 * Flyway migrations complete successfully.